 - Bring water shoes or sandals.
 Many points of interest may be rocky or full of coral.
 Your feet will thank me!

 - Protect your gadgets by putting them in waterproof cases or bags.
 Drybags can be bought in town.
 I nearly lost $5000 in camera equipment when a rouge wave soaked the boat!
+When I head back I’ll pack a better drybag with me!

 - When in doubt take the life jacket.
 No pride, just do it.